-In 2018, tactical decisions were made and implemented by MEAG (MEAG Munich ERGO AssetManagement GmbH), an investment management company hired by ERGO.
-The compliance of investments with the adopted strategy is monitored by the asset and liability management team (AL

-Team) which, in addition to asset manager, consists of company's actuaries, investment officers, risk manager, head of planning and controlling department and Management Board member.
-If problems arise, AL Team is in position to develop appropriate risk measure which will be then implemented by asset manager.
+In 2017, tactical decisions were made and implemented by MEAG (MEAG Munich ERGO AssetManagement GmbH), an investment management company hired by ERGO.
+The compliance of investments with the adopted strategy is monitored by the asset and liability management team (AL Team) which, in addition to asset manager, consists of company's actuaries, investment officers, risk manager, head of planning and controlling department and Management Board member.
+If problems arise, they are reviewed by the ALM committee, which includes qualified members from Baltic countries and Germany.
 Many ERGO group units are also involved in planning, monitoring and managing investment risks.